 How to remove duplicates in Google Sheets

 If you want to dive right into nixing redundant data without manually reviewing them first, Google has made this really easy to accomplish.
 Here's how to remove duplicate data in Google Sheets.

 Click any cell that contains data.
 Then, select the Data tab > Data cleanup > Remove duplicates.

 From the Remove duplicates window that appears, select which columns you'd like to include in your search for duplicate data.
 Click Remove duplicates.

 Note: If your spreadsheet includes a header row, be sure to select Data has header row, so that Google Sheets ignores this row when removing duplicates.

 Google Sheets will let you know how many duplicate values were removed.

-This article was originally published in May 2018.
-The most recent update was in November 2022 with contributions from Jessica Lau.
+This article was originally published in May 2018 by Deb Tennen.
+The most recent update was in February 2023.